 The King is the head of state, the Prime Minister, and the Supreme Commander.
 He combines legislative, executive, and judicial functions.
 Royal decrees have the power to overrule any judicial or administrative decision.
 While the three authorities in the country are recognized as judicial, executive, and regulatory, the King is the ultimate arbiter for these authorities, based on Article 44 of the Basic Law of Governance.

 The royal family dominates the government, and most of the key positions in the country are occupied by members of the family.
-The authoritarian nature of the government limits strictly all associations without official license or supervision.
+The authoritarian nature of the government limits all associations strictly without official license or supervision.

 According to Article 5 of the Basic Law of Governance, rulers of Saudi Arabia will be chosen from amongst the sons of the founder, Ibn Saud (King Abdulaziz), and their descendants.
 The order of succession to the throne follows agnatic seniority.
 Since 2006, the Allegiance Council (Hayat al-Baya), consisting of the surviving sons of founder King Ibn Saud, his grandsons whose fathers are deceased, incapacitated, or unwilling to assume the throne, and the sons of the king, decide on the succession to the throne.
-The King carries the title of the Custodian of the Two Holy Mosques (Khadim al-Haramain al-Sharifain), in Mecca and Medina, which emphasizes the status of Saudi Arabia in the Islamic world.
+The King carries the title of the Custodian of the Two Holy Mosques (Khadim al-Haramain al-Sharifain) in Mecca and Medina, which emphasizes the status of Saudi Arabia in the Islamic world.

 The House of Saud

-The third Saudi state was established in 1932, after a period of thirty years of territorial conquest by Abdulaziz Al Saud (Ibn Saud; 1876-1953), with the support of Great Britain, so long as its own interests in the coastal areas in the Persian Gulf, in Oman and in Yemen, were served.
+The third Saudi state was established in 1932, after a period of thirty years of territorial conquest by Abdulaziz Al Saud (Ibn Saud; 1876-1953), with the support of Great Britain, so long as its own interests in the coastal areas in the Persian Gulf, in Oman and Yemen, were served.